-The Company launched the Roppongi Store in July 2017.
+The Company launched the new Smart Life Roppongi Store in July 2017.
 This is the fourth store following the Aoyama, Azabu-Juban, and Lalaport Toyosu Stores in Tokyo's 23 wards.
 The store is a city-center super-small type Version 0 (V0) store, the same type as the Azabu-Juban store.

-As new Smart Life stores do not have existing customers, gaining store recognition is of utmost importance.
+Since new Smart Life stores do not have existing customers, gaining store recognition is of utmost importance.
 Moreover, these stores do not display low-priced merchandise, unlike regular mass home appliance retailers.
-The leaflets distributed in Roppongi introduced some of the store's features to customers, such as (1) a new-style comprehensive specialty store, (2) a store that provides sales, repair,
+The leaflets distributed in Roppongi introduced some of the store's features to customers, such as (1) a new-style comprehensive specialty store, (2) a store that provides sales, repair, and Internet services, and (3) a store that assists local customers in using their PCs and smartphones with enjoyment.